AnAncientForce/AnAncientForce/posts/sd-experience.md

 hires fix denoise 0.5, upscale by 2.
 Latent, R-ESRGAN 4×+ Anime6B.
 ```

-After apply these settings, the results were phenomenal!
+After applying these settings, the results were phenomenal!
 Never had I ever gotten such a high quality output like this before.
 I started an art channel on [Pixiv](https://pixiv.me/sobsynapse) and spent a few weeks posting the best generations I had made.
 <br>
 ### Early June Update